Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 Aberrations to the protective layer of the outer skin, such as a healing wound or flea infestation, also increase the risk of infection.
 Poor hygiene and insufficient nutrition can enhance the possibility of your dog contracting the infection.

 The fungal spores that create the infection can develop for up to 18 months, and spread through shedding or the breaking of infected hairs.
-Some forms of ringworm thrive in the soil, and your dog may get sick if they ingest infected soil
+Some forms of ringworm thrive in the soil, and your dog may show signs of ringworm on their muzzle/face if they happen to be backyard diggers or stick their heads into a rabbit or other animal burrows.

 Symptoms of Dog Ringworm

-While ringworm isn’t deadly in dogs, it is extremely contagious.
-Being able to contain the spread should be a priority for all owners since dogs can transfer the fungus to humans.
+While ringworm aren’t deadly in dogs, it can be contagious.
+Being able to contain the spread should be a priority for all owners since dogs can transfer the fungus to humans in roughly 10% of Microsporum canis cases (the only animal ringworm type to infect humans).

-Ringworm typically causes hair loss in dogs throughout their body.
-The loss of hair appears in a circular pattern.
-Raised bumps may be seen, but patchy and waxy skin is more common.
+Ringworm typically causes hair loss in dogs on the affected sites.
+The loss of hair can appear in a circular pattern, and raised bumps may be seen, but patchy and waxy skin is more common.
 Inflammation or scabbed areas are common as well.

 Ringworm affects the skin, hair, and, at times, the nails.
 Infected nails, hair follicles, and dead skin become so brittle they may break off effortlessly, while also causing the spread of the fungus.